 Budget 2015/16 Budget 2016/17

 £m £m

-Preparers levy 12.1 13.6
+Preparers levy 12.1 14.1

 UK contribution to the funding of the IASB 0.9 0.9

-Total preparers levy 13.0 14.5
+Total preparers levy 13.0 15.0

-\International Accounting Standards Board
+^{}International Accounting Standards Board

-We believe that to secure the necessary resources to deliver our 2016/17 plan priorities, we should increase the amounts payable overall by the preparers of accounts in total by 11.5%.
-We will increase the minimum fee and levy rates for listed and other companies with a market capitalisation/turnover of less than £1bn by 2% and 20% for larger organisations.
-The amounts finally charged to individual levy payers will be affected by changes in their market capitalisation or, for other organisations, their turnover or annual expenditure.
+We will increase the minimum fee and the rates for levy bands one and two for listed and other companies with a market capitalisation/turnover of less than £1bn by 2%; and increase the levy rates for bands three, four and five by 20%.
+The amounts finally charged to individual levy payers will be affected by changes in their market capitalisation (for listed companies), turnover (for other companies) or annual expenditure (for public sector organisations).